 The SENDCo at Penshurst CE Primary School is Collette Rainbow, she is a qualified teacher with previous SEND experience and holds the following qualifications: BA (Hons) Design and Technology Education with QTS and is currently preparing to undertake the National Award for SEN Co-ordination.
 She has worked at the school since July 2022.

 Collette Rainbow is available by email - senco@penshurt.kent.sch.uk.
-Her working days are Monday and Tuesday.
-Working days will swap to Tuesday and Wednesday once a term to attend a termly LIFT meeting.
+Her working days are Tuesday and Wednesdays.

 They will: